stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisites:** 5th Level Spells and Pact of the Tome
 A new page appears in your Book of Shadows.
-With your permission, a creature can use 2 Actions to write its name on that page, which can contain a number of names equal to spellcasting attribute modifier.
+With your permission, a creature can use 2 actions to write its name on that page, which can contain a number of names equal to spellcasting attribute modifier.

-When any creature whose name is on the page is reduced to 0 stamina but not killed outright, the creature magically drops to 1 stamina instead.
+When any creature whose name is on the page is reduced to 0 Stamina but not killed outright, the creature magically drops to 1 stamina instead.
 Once this magic is triggered, no creature can benefit from it until you finish a long rest.

-Using 2 Actions, you can magically erase a name on the page by touching it.
+Using 2 actions, you can magically erase a name on the page by touching it.

 ### Minions of Chaos